anhpngt/base_vision/README.md

 	roslaunch base_vision armor_detection.launch

-Note the [color] and [mode] parameters of the armor detection node:
+Note the [color] and [mode] parameters of the armor detection node (changed via terminal or inside the launch file)

 	color:=red for red LEDs